 The Middle Mountain Area of Narcotics Anonymous was formed on September 29, 2012 to provide services to groups within view of the Sutter Buttes mountain range.
 However the Middle Mountain Area warmly welcomes any group that wishes to join the Middle Mountain Area.

 To view our meeting schedule simply click the MEETINGS menu tab above.
 If you would like a sheet to refer to, at the bottom of the meeting schedule is a printer icon.
 Clicking on it will cause your printer to print the entire meeting schedule.
 Or you can go to the new ACTIVITIES CALENDAR page where you will find a calendar with all of the meetings and all of the activities.
-Meetings are in light blue and activities are in light yellow.
 If you have an activity that is not on the calendar, send the webmaster a pdf file and it will be added to the calendar.
-Webmaster’s Email = email@example.com.
+Webmaster’s Email; firstname.lastname@example.org.

 The activities page is reached by clicking on the ACTIVITIES menu tab above and will allow you to not only see the activities calendar, but a printable flyer of each activity.
 If you have any up and coming activities or special meetings let us know and we will include them in the Activities Calendar.